Unsupervised Domain Generalization for Person Re-identification: A Domain-specific Adaptive Framework: Related Work

 Some existing DG-ReID methods aim to learn the domain-invariant feature for any domain.
 Jia \etal~\cite{DBLP:conf/bmvc/JiaRH19} observe that appropriate instance and feature normalization alleviates style and content variance across datasets in deep ReID models. ~Jin \etal~\cite{DBLP:conf/cvpr/JinLZ0Z20} propose to distill the identity-relevant feature from the information removed by instance normalization (IN)~\cite{ulyanov2016instance} and restore it to the network to ensure high discrimination.
 Zhao \etal~\cite{DBLP:conf/cvpr/ZhaoZYLLLS21} develop the memory-based multi-source meta-learning framework to train a generalizable model for unseen domains.
 In~\cite{DBLP:conf/cvpr/SongYSXH19}, a novel deep ReID model termed domain-invariant mapping network is proposed, which can learn a mapping between a person image and its identity classifier.

 In addition, some methods employ the adaptive technique to make the trained model better generalize in the unseen target domain.
 The method~\cite{DBLP:conf/eccv/LiaoS20} treats image matching as finding local correspondences in feature maps and constructs query-adaptive convolution kernels on the fly to achieve local matching.
 To generalize normalization layers, this work~\cite{DBLP:conf/cvpr/ChoiKJPK21} combines learnable batch-instance normalization layers with meta-learning.
 Differently, in~\cite{DBLP:conf/cvpr/DaiLLTD21}, a voting-based mixture mechanism is used to dynamically leverage diverse characteristics of source domains, which can better improve the generalization ability of models.
+Compared to the supervised DG person ReID, there is no available label information in the training stage in our task, \ie, we do not know the label of the source domain, as shown in Tab.~\ref{tab10}.

-Differently, in our unDG-ReID task, we not only need to learn the robust model in the unseen domain, but also reduce the interference of domain gap between unlabeled source domains to produce the better pseudo-labels.
+In our UDG-ReID task, we not only need to learn the robust model in the unseen domain, but also reduce the interference of domain gap between unlabeled source domains to produce the better pseudo-labels.

-In addition, several DG methods have also obtained great success in the classification community ~\cite{DBLP:conf/eccv/ZhouYHX20,DBLP:conf/iclr/ZhouY0X21,DBLP:conf/eccv/HuangWXH20,DBLP:conf/aaai/ZhouYHX20,Li_2021_ICCV}.
+In addition, several DG methods have also obtained great success in the classification task and the semantic segmentation task~\cite{DBLP:conf/eccv/ZhouYHX20,DBLP:conf/iclr/ZhouY0X21,DBLP:conf/eccv/HuangWXH20,DBLP:conf/aaai/ZhouYHX20,Li_2021_ICCV,DBLP:journals/pr/ZhangQSG22}.
 For example, Nam \etal~\cite{DBLP:conf/cvpr/NamLPYY21} propose to reduce the intrinsic style bias of CNNs to close the gap between domains.
-Considering that the Fourier phase information contains high-level semantics and is not easily affected by domain-shift, Xu \etal~\cite{DBLP:conf/cvpr/XuZ0W021} introduces a novel Fourier-based perspective for domain generalization.
+Considering that the Fourier phase information contains high-level semantics and is not easily affected by domain-shift, Xu \etal~\cite{DBLP:conf/cvpr/XuZ0W021} introduce a novel Fourier-based perspective for domain generalization.
 Seo \etal~\cite{DBLP:conf/eccv/SeoSKKHH20} develop a simple but effective multi-source domain generalization technique based on deep neural networks by incorporating optimized normalization layers that are specific to individual domains. ~However, most of these methods do not also need to tackle the case without the labels of all source domains.